PnS2018/pns2018.github.com/python-sc.md

 ## Do I Need Anything Else?

-For a beginner who wants to learn Python for data science, No, you generally don't need to install additional softwares.
+For a beginner who wants to learn Python for data science, you generally don't need to install additional software packages.
 Anaconda has taken care of the software installation.

-However, you should be able to familiar with the software packaging system on your computer.
+However, you should familiarize yourself with the software packaging system on your computer.
 For Debian family (including Ubuntu), that is `apt-get` or `apt`.
 For macOS, that is either `MacPorts` or `homebrew`.

 ## IDE